 NOTE 6—An originator MLD takes into account the SN of outstanding MPDU(s) on all enabled links when selecting the value to be carried in the SSN field of a BAR frame.

-If two MLDs have successfully negotiated a protected block ack agreement, they shall follow the procedure described in 10.25.7 (Protected block ack agreement).
+If EFP is not negotiated, when two MLDs have successfully negotiated a protected block ack agreement, they shall follow the procedure described in 10.25.7 (Protected block ack agreement).
 In a protected block ack agreement between two MLDs, the originator MLD shall transmit a PBAC WinStart Update frame, via its affiliated STA that is operating on an enabled link to which the TID belonging to the block ack agreement is mapped, to advance the WinStartR and WinStartB at the recipient MLD.

+If EFP is negotiated, when two MLDs have successfully negotiated a protected block ack agreement per link, they shall follow the procedure described in 10.25.7 (Protected block ack agreement).
+In a protected block ack agreement between two MLDs for a given link, the originator MLD shall transmit a PBAC WinStart Update frame, via its affiliated STA that is operating on that enabled link to which the TID and link belonging to the block ack agreement is mapped, to advance the WinStartR and WinStartB at the recipient MLD

 A block ack agreement between two MLDs may be torn down if there are no BlockAck, BlockAckReq or MPDUs received from the peer under the block ack agreement on any setup link(s) on which the TID for the block ack agreement is mapped for the direction matching the block ack agreement, within a duration of block ack timeout value (see 11.5.4 (Error recovery upon a peer failure)).